etwk/blog/content/lists/books.md

 - [ ] The Achilles Trap: Saddam Hussein, the C.I.A., and the Origins of America's Invasion of Iraq #must
 - [ ] Memoirs 1925-1950 (George F. Kennan)
 - [ ] Impossible Monsters: Dinosaurs, Darwin and the War Between Science and Religion #must
+- [ ] The Pursuit of Italy: A History of a Land, its Regions and their Peoples
+- [ ] Judgment at Tokyo: World War II on Trial and the Making of Modern Asia
+- [ ] Open: The Story of Human Progress
+- [ ] The Fighters: Americans In Combat
+- [ ] Sisters of the War: Two Remarkable True Stories of Survival and Hope in Syria
+- [ ] Eat the Buddha: Life and Death in a Tibetan Town #must

 ## Education
 - [ ] Unequal Childhoods: Class, Race, and Family Life